kluctl/kluctl/docs/kluctl/deployments/annotations/all-resources.md

 do not match the specified inclusion/exclusion tags.
 Namespaces are the most prominent example of such resources, as they most likely don't match exclusion tags, but cascaded deletion would still cause deletion of the excluded resources.

+### kluctl.io/force-managed
+If set to "true", Kluctl will always treat the annotated resource as being managed by Kluctl, meaning that it will consider it for deletion and pruning even if a foreign field manager resets/removes the Kluctl field manager.

 ## Control diff behavior

 The following annotations control how diffs are performed.